pixie-io/pixie/demos/simple-gotracing/Readme.md

 This is a simple demo showing the ability of Pixie to add dynamic tracepoints into Go binaries.
-This capability allows debugging Go binaries in production without the need to the source code and recompile with addition log statements.
+This capability allows debugging Go binaries in production without the need to instrument the source code with additional log statements, recompile, and redeploy.

 A simple overview of this functionality is show here: